 Where to elope in Maine?
-Maine has so many options for locations which can be a little overwhelming trying to figure out where to go.
+Maine has so many options for locations which can be a little overwhelming trying to figure out where to elope.
 The good thing is, whatever you decide will be so special and beautiful!
-Maine has 1 national park, 1 national monument, 32 state parks, and so many hidden gems we love to visit.
+Maine has one national park, one national monument, 32 state parks, and so many hidden gems we love to visit.

 This guide will cover TEN of our favorite place in Maine to help inspire a day full of adventure in this beautiful state.